Businesses are always talking about adding value to the customer experience. But what does “added value” really mean for customers?

 To put it simply, adding value to the customer experience means going the extra mile for your clients.
 This applies to all business aspects, including both marketing and customer service.

-In this article, we break down the components of a value-added consumer experience.
+In this article, we break down the components of value-added consumer experience.

 Discounts and other monetary perks, however, may be more acceptable in other instances.
 You may offer them to customers during special occasions such as birthdays and holidays.
 Throwing in freebies and gifts are also great ways to be present at the most important moments in their lives.

 Brands can elevate the customer experience by ensuring that customers have several options on how to connect with them and that these channels are available 24/7.
-Thus, most brands nowadays execute an omnichannel customer support approach.
+Thus, most brands nowadays execute a multichannel customer support approach.
 With agents continuously manning their communication platforms, customers are assured of a problem-free brand journey.

 Get in touch with Open Access BPO to add meaning and value to the customer experience your brand provides.
 Choose from our multichannel customer support and back office solutions to fit your needs.
 We offer 30+ languages, so you can reach international consumers, as well.
 Start today!